MIDUS: Memory-Infused Depth Up-Scaling: Appendix

-\section{\blue{DUS Placement Policy}}
+\subsection{DUS Placement Policy}

-\blue{DUS placement policy is a key design choice that affects not only CPT performance but also training efficiency.
+DUS placement policy is a key design choice that affects both CPT performance and training efficiency.
 The Llama-3.2-1B and Llama-3.1-8B base models consist of 16 and 32 Transformer layers, respectively.
-For all DUS and MIDUS variants, we up-scale these backbones with 8 and 16 additional blocks, yielding total depths of 24 and 48 layers.
-The indices of the expanded blocks under each DUS placement policy are as follows.}
+For all DUS and MIDUS variants, we insert 8 and 16 additional modules into these backbones, yielding final depths of 24 and 48 blocks.

+We distinguish between the underlying anchor schedule and the final-stack positions of inserted modules.
+DUS and MIDUS can use the same anchor schedule, but their inserted modules appear at different final-stack indices because they follow different insertion rules.
+In standard interleaved DUS, as in Eq.~\eqref{eq:dus}, each duplicated Transformer block is placed after its anchor block.
+In MIDUS, as in Eq.~\eqref{eq:midus}, each Memory block is placed before the corresponding pre-trained block.
+Therefore, the \textit{Llama Pro} placement used for DUS baselines and the \textit{Distributed} placement used for MIDUS correspond to the same underlying anchor schedule, but their inserted-module indices are shifted in the final up-scaled stack.
+Although \textit{Llama Pro} and \textit{Distributed} have different final-stack indices, they correspond to the same underlying anchor schedule under different insertion rules.

+We consider four final-stack placement patterns: \begin{itemize} \item \textit{Top-heavy}: inserted modules are concentrated in the upper half of the stack, alternating with pre-trained blocks, following the recipe of~\citep{cao2025progressive}. \item \textit{Llama Pro}: inserted Transformer blocks are placed every three positions starting from index 2 in the final stack, following the DUS insertion rule of~\citep{wu2024llama}. \item \textit{Distributed}: Memory blocks are placed every three positions starting from index 1 in the final stack.
+This is the MIDUS counterpart of the Llama Pro anchor schedule, shifted by the before-anchor insertion rule in Eq.~\eqref{eq:midus}. \item \textit{Bottom-heavy}: inserted modules are concentrated in the lower half of the stack, alternating with pre-trained blocks. \end{itemize}

+The following lists report the resulting positions of the inserted modules in the final up-scaled stack, using 0-indexing.
+For DUS baselines, the listed indices indicate the positions of duplicated Transformer blocks.
+For MIDUS variants, the listed indices indicate the positions of Memory blocks, with the corresponding pre-trained block placed immediately after each Memory block under Eq.~\eqref{eq:midus}.
+Thus, although \textit{Llama Pro} and \textit{Distributed} have different final-stack indices, they instantiate the same underlying anchor schedule under different insertion rules.